AI for Coaches

 The manual way: Send weekly modules, track who's completed what, answer the same FAQ for each cohort, nudge people who fall behind.
 Group programs multiply your admin exponentially.

-With OpenClaw: OpenClaw handles module delivery on schedule, answers common questions from your knowledge base, tracks engagement, and flags at-risk participants.
+With Claude Code: Claude Code handles module delivery on schedule, answers common questions from your knowledge base, tracks engagement, and flags at-risk participants.
 You focus on the live calls and high-touch moments.

 Time saved: ~3 hours per week (for group programs)

-Copy-paste these into your OpenClaw configuration.
+Drop these into your CLAUDE.md file or paste them directly into a Claude Code session.
 Each one is battle-tested for coaches.

 Session Prep Brief